-An interdisciplinary minor in Christian Theology is available through a combination of courses from St Joseph's College, St Stephen's College, the Faculty of Arts Interdisciplinary Studies programs, and the Department of History and Classics.
+An interdisciplinary minor in Christian Theology is available through a combination of courses from St Joseph's College, St Stephen's College, the Faculty of Arts Interdisciplinary Studies programs, and the Department of History and Classics

-A minimum of \pm 18 to a maximum of \pm 42 at the senior level in designated courses, including at least \pm 12 in CHRTC and/or CHRTP and \pm 9 at the 300 or 400 level, is required.
-A listing of these courses can be obtained from the Undergraduate Student Services Office of the Faculty.
-It is recommended that students include RELIG 101, CHRTC 100, and two of CLASS 110, HIST 110, or HIST 111 in their program.
+A minimum of \bigstar 18 to a maximum of \bigstar 42 at the senior level in CHRTC and /or CHRTP courses are required, including \bigstar 9 at the 300- or 400-level.
+It is recommended that students include RELIG 101, CHRTC 100, and two of CLASS 110, HIST 110 or 111 in their program.
 The Dean of St Joseph's College serves as student advisor.